Moot Hall, Maldon: History

 Internally, the ground floor of the moot hall was used as a prison before becoming a police station in 1836; it remained in that use until the police service moved to West Square in 1912 and was then converted for use as a committee room and as a mayor's parlour.
 The first floor was used as a magistrates' court until 1950 while the second floor was used as a council chamber for meetings of the borough council.
 Meanwhile, the annexe contained a jury room on the first floor and a muniment room on the second floor.

 The moot hall continued to serve as the headquarters of Maldon Borough Council for much of the 20th century but ceased being the local seat of government when the enlarged Maldon District Council was formed in 1974.
 It subsequently became a local history museum and a venue for marriages and civil partnership ceremonies.

-Works of art in the town hall include a portrait by Godfrey Kneller of King George I and a portrait by Robert Peake the Elder of Elizabeth Raleigh.
+Works of art in the town hall include a portrait by Godfrey Kneller of King George I and a portrait by Robert Peake the Elder of Elizabeth Raleigh, wife of Sir Walter Raleigh.